Jerry C.P. Yin

 Molecular Genetics of Learning and Memory Formation

-2. In all animals, the longest lasting phase of memory, long-term memory, requires acute gene expression around the time of training.
+1. In all animals, the longest lasting phase of memory, long-term memory, requires acute gene expression around the time of training.
 This requirement for transcription and translation raises the issue of synaptic specificity: how does the neuron only strengthen the recently active synapse, when transcription and translation are activated?
 The solution to this cell biological dilemma will require the coordinated use of genetics, cell biology, molecular biology, imaging, biochemistry and behavior.
-This problem has also led us to an interest in the molecular basis of psychiatric dysfunctions that have attention-based components to the disease.

 3. How can memories persist for periods of time much longer than the half-lives of most proteins and protein structures?
 If “use it or lose it” applies to the persistence of memory, as it seemingly does to synaptic plasticity, how and when do neurons “re-play” experiences?
-A third goal is to understand the basis for memory persistence that might involve other complex neuronal processes like sleep and circadian rhythms.
+One hypothesis for memory persistence is that it might involve other complex neuronal processes (like sleep and circadian rhythms) that occur regularly without any training-related cues.

 Our basic approach involves transgenic manipulation of genes followed by behavioral, cellular and molecular analyses.